 Describe the arts project for which you are requesting grant funds.
-Keep in mind that the Arts and Cultural Heritage Funds can only support activities that address one of the three key areas of: Arts and Arts Access, Arts Education, and Arts and Cultural Heritage.
 Include descriptions of all activities involved in completing the project, dates, location, workshops or other training, number of performances, names of artists, and any other information that will help the Arts Council understand your project.
-Explain your required open to the public community component and how you will advertise for it.
+If this is a repeat project, you must explain how this project has a heightened sense of artistic merit from the previous grant funded project.
+Explain your required open to the public community component and how you will advertise for it in the publicity plan.
 Include the date of events and exact address of your venue.
 Answer any questions within the application.